-For Hypermaremma, Maurizio Nannucci conceived ‘Ships that pass in the night’, an unprecedented neon work that, from the façade of the historic Rocca Aldobrandesca in Talamone, reflects the proximity of terrestrial space and the vastness of both sea and sky.
-At night, the sea sinks into darkness, allowing us to glimpse the luminous flashes of ships passing offshore: real ships bound for distant ports, or fantastic dream vessels sailing through the night without a destination?
-Through his poetic work, Nannucci invites the viewer to turn his gaze between sea and land, telling the universal story of the happiness of sailors in seeing their land, their home.
+For Hypermaremma, Maurizio Nannucci conceived ‘Ships that pass in the night’, an unprecedented neon work that, from the façade of the historic Rocca Aldobrandesca in Talamone, mirrors the proximity of terrestrial space and the vastness of both sea and sky.
+At night, the sea sinks into darkness, allowing us to glimpse the luminous flashes of ships passing offshore: real ships sailing towards distant ports, or fantastical ships passing through the night with no destination?
+Through his poetic work, Nannucci invites the viewer to turn his gaze between sea and land, telling the universal story of the happiness of sailors in re-encountering their land, their home.

 Maurizio Nannucci (Florence 1939) lives and works in Florence and Südbaden (Germany).
 One of the most relevant figures on the international art scene of the last decades, he has placed at the core of his work a conspicuous series of creative practices, ranging from artist’s books to multiples, sound works, photography and posters, as well as several editions realised in collaboration with other artists.
 From the mid-1960s to the present day, through the constant practice of multiple expressive languages, he has extended his field of research beyond all disciplinary boundaries.